TQUED/geocodes-fetcher-app/README.md

 ## Getting Started

-**Note:** You have Python 3.5 or above installed with pip and virtualenv
+**Note:** You have Python 3.5 or above installed with pip and virtualenv in a UNIX like box

 ### Virtual environment setup